joaquinlpereyra/twitterImgBot/README.md

   - *request_command*: if anybody tweets something starting with this, it will give them a picture.
 If tweet has a "to @(userB)" in it somewhere *and* starts with the request_command, bot will interpret as a gift from user posting to userB.
   - *time_tolerance*: How old should a request be for it to be ignored?
 Do not set this to be less than the frequency with which you'll set the bot on cron.
 - **[Texts]**
+  - *tweet_post_number*: True/False.
+This will prepend your tweets with a text looking like "Nr.
+X" where X is your post number.
+If you were using the bot already, PLEASE see the [Backwards Compatibility](#backwards-compatibility) section.
+  - *tweet_this_text*: Just write whatever you want to be tweeted with your image.
+This will come after the post number, if you set tweet_post_number to True.
+This would most probably be a URL asociated with your bot, but you can set it to whatever you want.
+If you want nothing to customized text to be tweeted, just leave it blank
   - *requests_answers*: bot will choose randomly from here when complying to request from a request_command with no "to @". the reply will look like "@user request_answer"
   - *requests_to_third_answers*: bot will choose ramdonly from here when complying to requests from a request_command with "to @" in it. the reply will look like "@userB request_to_third_answers @requester"

 ### Example
 ```